Authenticate with a private Docker container registry

 Reader: Container deployments from a registry to orchestration systems including Kubernetes, DC/OS, and Docker Swarm.
 You can also pull from container registries to related Azure services such as AKS, App Service, Batch, Service Fabric, and others.

 Contributor: Continuous integration and deployment solutions like Visual Studio Team Services (VSTS) or Jenkins that build container images and push them to a registry.

 You can regenerate the password of a service principal by running the az ad sp reset-credentials command.

 You can also log in directly with a service principal.
 Provide the app ID and password of the service principal to the

 Once logged in, Docker caches the credentials, so you don't need to remember the app ID.

-With each registry you create, an admin account gets created automatically.
-By default the account is disabled, but you can enable it and manage the credentials, for example through the portal or using the Azure CLI 2.0 commands.
-Each admin account is provided with two passwords, both of which can be regenerated.
-The two passwords allow you to maintain connections to the registry by using one password while you regenerate the other password.
-If the account is enabled, you can pass the user name and either password to the
+The admin account is provided with two passwords, both of which can be regenerated.
+Two passwords allow you to maintain connection to the registry by using one password while you regenerate the other.
+If the admin account is enabled, you can pass the username and either password to the

 docker login command for basic authentication to the registry.
 For example: